RobClenshaw/FizzBuzz/README.md

 ## Deploying to Kubernetes
 Ensure that Minikube is up and running, then from the root directory run `kubectl apply -f .\k8s\`.
 To access the fizzbuzz service, run `minikube service fizzbuzz` and Minikube will provide a URL to connect to the service.

+## Deliberate faults
+I have added a liveness probe to the fizz and buzz services that fails after returning once.
+This is intentional and is to demonstrate how Kubernetes can handle failures.